kate-2022/MyWay/README.md

 # MyWay
-Some nicely coloured GUIs trying to figure out.. ;)
+Some nicely coloured GUIs trying to figure out..  ongoing!